HEIGE-PCloud/Notion-Hugo/README.md

 ### Next steps

-Pick a theme from the [Hugo themes](https://themes.gohugo.io/) website, and add it to your repository.
-You can also customize the theme to your liking.
+Pick a [Hugo themes](https://themes.gohugo.io/) you like, and add it to your repository.
+You can customize the theme to your liking.

 Use a custom domain for your website.
 You can add a custom domain in the Cloudflare Pages dashboard.
 See the [Cloudflare documentation](https://developers.cloudflare.com/pages/configuration/custom-domains/) for more information.
-Don't forget to update the baseURL after changing the domain.
+The baseURL needs to be updated after changing the domain.

 ## FAQ

 ### Does Notion-Hugo sync with my Notion?

 Yes.
 By default Notion-Hugo syncs with your Notion every midnight.
+Any updated content will be committed to the repository.
 You can change the schedule in the `.github/workflows/cd.yml` file.

 ```yaml
 name: CD